 Wood ash can pile up during a cold winter, and it would be nice to have a practical use for it.
 It has often been used as a soil amendment in gardens.
 In recent years, gardeners have been given mixed signals about the safety and value of using wood ash on their garden soil.
 Is it safe to use wood ash in the garden?

 As with most gardening questions, the answer is "That depends."
 You have to know a little about both your soil and the ashes themselves.

-Most wood ash contains a good percentage, about 25%, calcium carbonate, an ingredient in garden lime.
+Most wood ash contains a good percentage, about 25 percent, of calcium carbonate, an ingredient in garden lime.
 If your soil is very acidic (5.5 or lower), amending with wood ash can raise your soil pH.

-On the other hand, if your soil is neutral or alkaline, to begin with, adding wood ash could raise the pH high enough to interfere with plants ability to take in nutrients.
+On the other hand, if your soil is neutral or alkaline, to begin with, adding wood ash could raise the pH high enough to interfere with the plant's ability to take in nutrients.
 Wood ash should also be avoided around acid-loving plants like rhododendrons and blueberries.

 Unfortunately, wood ash can also be a source of heavy metals such as cadmium, chromium, or lead, which you don't necessarily want in your garden.
 However, most studies have not shown that if the soil pH is above 6.0, the heavy metals are not taken in by the plants in measurable amounts.
 And since wood ash raises the soil pH, the presence of heavy metals should not be a problem.
 If you have a regular source of wood ash and are worried about the extended use of it in your garden, you should consider having it tested in a lab.